Realizing quantum optics in structured environments with giant atoms: Simulating disorder effects

+where $N_{\text{dis}}$ is the number of disorder realizations in the numerical simulations.
+In our discussion, we set $N_{\text{dis}}=200$, which is large enough for the errors considered in this work.
 To investigate the disorder effects on the quantum dynamics, we numerically simulate the evolution by taking the average of all the realizations.
-Defining the disorder averaged population as
+We define the disorder-averaged population as

+In Fig.~\ref{figA2}(a), we plot $\bar{G}_k$ for different disorder strengths, and find that the band gap is lifted higher than zero.
+Given that $\sigma_{P}=0.001\lambda_0\simeq 0.07~\text{mm}$, the coupling strength in the band gap is around zero, and the giant atom is still protected from decaying [see Fig.~\ref{figA2}(b)].
+Only when the location error is $\sigma_{P}>0.01\lambda_0\simeq 0.7~\text{mm}$ (which should already be visible to the naked eye), the band gap will be lifted around $\bar{G}_k\simeq 0.05$ and the transmon will gradually decay due to the position disorders.
+Current and future experiments on circuit-QED can locate coupling elements with accuracy higher than $0.01\lambda_0$.
+Therefore, we can neglect the position errors in our discussion.

-we plot $\bar{p}_e(t)$ versus time by considering different disorder strengths in Fig.~\ref{fig6s}(b).
-The trapped excitation inside the atom becomes unstable and will slowly leak into the waveguide.
+Next we consider random offsets to the amplitude coupling sequence, i.e., $g(x_i)\rightarrow g(x_i)+\delta g(x_i)$.
+Here $\delta g(x_i)$ is sampled from a Gaussian distribution centered around zero and with a width $\sigma_A\, g(x_i)$.
+In Fig.~\ref{figA2}(c), we plot $\bar{G}_k$ for different disorder strengths, and find that the band gap is lifted higher than zero.
+The trapped excitation inside the atom becomes unstable and will slowly leak into the waveguide [see Fig.~\ref{figA2}(d)].
 The decoherence rate led by disorder increases with disorder strengths.
 It can be inferred that when $\sigma_A>0.2$, the protection effects of the band gap will be swamped by the disorder noise.